Doctoral Studies

 Supervisor: K. Bitchava

-PhD Thesis: “In vitro cellular models for assessing the effects of dairy products and by-products on the intestinal epithelium.”
+Thesis: “In vitro cellular models for assessing the impact of dairy products and by-products on the intestinal epithelium.”

 Laboratory: Animal Breeding & Husbandry